BinaryAnalysisPlatform/bap/README.md

 BAP is built by the community and we're welcome all contributions from authors that are willing to share them under the MIT license.
 If you don't think that your analysis or tool suits this repository (e.g., it has a limited use, not fully ready, doesn't meet our standards, etc), then you can consider contributing to our [bap-plugins][bap-plugins] repository that is a collection of useful BAP plugins that are not mature enough to be included in the main distribution.
 Alternatively, you can consider extending our [toolkit][toolkit] with your tool.

 Of course, there is no need to submit your work to one of our repositories.
-BAP is a plugin based framework and your code could be hosted anywhere and have any license (including properietary).
+BAP is a plugin-based framework and your code could be hosted anywhere and have any license (including proprietary).
 If you want to make your work available to the community it would be a good idea to release it via [opam][opam-packaging].

 # Sponsors